Guardians vs. Braves Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has put up 88 hits with 20 doubles, two triples, two home runs and 38 walks.
-He has driven in 25 runs with 12 stolen bases.
+- Steven Kwan has 90 hits with 20 doubles, two triples, two home runs, 38 walks and 26 RBI.
+He's also stolen 13 bases.

-- Kwan brings a four-game streak with at least one hit into this matchup.
-In his last five games he is hitting .364 with two doubles and three walks.
+- Kwan has picked up at least one hit in five games in a row.
+During his last five outings he is hitting .417 with two doubles, two walks and an RBI.

 Kwan Recent Games